Andrew McMaster (songwriter)

-Andrew McMaster (born 27 July 1941) is a Scottish songwriter, best known for writing the lyrics and music of hit songs "Airport" and "Forget About You" and co-writing, with Nick Garvey, "Dancing the Night Away"; these reached numbers 4, 13 and 42 respectively in the UK Singles Chart between 1977 and 1978 for their group The Motors.
-The Motors' single "Tenement Steps" was also written by McMaster, and peaked at number 17 in Holland in August 1980.
-He also wrote works that were recorded and released by Anita Harris, Alex Harvey, Ducks Deluxe, and James Dewar.
+Andrew McMaster (born 27 July 1941) is a Scottish songwriter.
+He was a member of the band The Motors and wrote the lyrics and music of their hit songs "Dancing the Night Away", "Airport" and "Forget About You" with Nick Garvey.
+He also wrote works that were recorded and released by Anita Harris, Alex Harvey, Ducks Deluxe (a band he was previously a member of), and James Dewar.

 Early life

 McMaster was born in Glasgow, Scotland, and raised in the city's Calton area, which is part of Glasgow's East End.

 Career

 Early career

-In May 1968, one of his songs, "Tuppenny Bus Ride", was released by singer and television star Anita Harris.
+In May 1968, one of his songs, "Tuppenny Bus Ride", was released by singer Anita Harris.
 He co-wrote a song, "Broken Hearted Fairytale", with Alex Harvey, which appeared on Harvey's solo album Roman Wall Blues, released in 1969.
 In 1970, McMaster released a solo single on President Records, titled "I Can't Get Drunk Without You Babe".